dcminter/hntags.com/README.md

 or official library; however, its last update was reasonably recent (2023) and it supports anonymous credentials - which as far as I can work out the official Google Firebase client/admin libraries don't.

-I'm planning to use Jinja 2 to template the HN style and I've pulled down a copy of their front page to be a starting point for the template.
+I'm planning to use [Jinja 2](https://jinja.palletsprojects.com/) to template the HN style and I've pulled down a copy of their front page to be a starting point for the template.

+I'm using the [Gemma3n model](https://ollama.com/library/gemma3n) because it runs at a reasonable speed on my little Linux machine without a GPU.